 Our 70 Year History

-This story begins in 1931 with the improbable development of the Jackson Building along Jackson Street and 6th Avenue South in Seattle's Japantown.
+This story begins in 1932 with the improbable development of the Jackson Building along Jackson Street and 6th Avenue South in Seattle's Japantown.
 Eleven years later, Executive Order 9066 removed Japanese Americans who inhabited the Jackson Building and imprisoned them in the Minidoka Camp in Idaho.
 Upon returning, many simply put their head down and went back to work.
 Including our lineage of barbers.
+The first barber to work in our space opened their shop in 1948.

 Boarded during internment